coralblocks/CoralQueue/README.md

 # CoralQueue
 CoralQueue is a ultra-low-latency, lock-free, garbage-free, batching and concurrent collection of circular data structures for inter-thread communication in Java.
 It uses memory barriers instead of locks to allow Java threads (producers and consumers) to exchange messages as fast as possible.
-All data structures are circular and bounded requiring producer/consumer blocking (but not locking) through a wait strategy when they are full/empty.
+All data structures are circular and bounded requiring producer/consumer blocking (but not locking) when they are full/empty through a wait strategy or busy spinning.

 For some performance numbers you can check [this link](https://www.coralblocks.com/index.php/coralqueue-performance-numbers/).